Links

 We can define this velocity as a matrix in code:

 Now we could use this matrix to conduct some calculations on how to update the position of the particle.
-We are going to introduce here a method commonly used in many programming languages to associate this velocity to the particle p1.
-This way we can see that this velocity "belongs" to the particle p1 by giving the particle an attribute.
-Change the above line of code so that it now looks like this:
+We are going to introduce here a method commonly used in many programming languages to associate this velocity to the circle c1

 If you press the Start button, you will see that the particle does not move yet.
 This is because Tychos has no idea what velocity is.
 You have to define how the velocity is going to update the position.
 This is done in the Calculations pane.

-Remember that the simulated world's time is segmented into units called frames.
-If the frame rate is 20 frames per second, then the change in time (or dt) is .05 seconds.
-So if a particle has a velocity of say 10 meters per second, then we need to define how far it would go in .05 seconds.
-This will be the rate of position change per frame.
+) is .05 seconds.
+So if an object has a velocity of say 10 meters per second, then we need to define how far it would go in .05 seconds.
+This will be the rate of position change per step.

-The change in position is the change in the particle's position for that frame, but the velocity is defined as the rate of change per second.
+The change in position is the change in the particle's position for that step, but the velocity is defined as the rate of change per second.
 Add this line of code to the Calculations pane:

-In the above code, we are saying that the change in position (ds) will be calculated by multiplying the particle's velocity by the interval time (dt).
-This will calculate the change in position for this frame.
+).
+This will calculate the change in position for this step.
 It is an identical calculation to the one we defined above, but now just in code:

 Cool!
 Now its time to work on some goals to see if you actually get it:

-• Create a particle called p3 with an initial position of [-70, -100]
+Create a circle called c3 with an initial position of [-70, -100]

 You should now be familiar with the following:

-• Understand that the variable dt represents the time interval duration for each frame.
+represents the time interval duration for each step.

-• How to change a particle's position by:
+How to change an object's position by:

-• Defining a velocity matrix for the particle.
+Defining a velocity matrix for the object.